anthem-ai/bcauss/README.md

 ### Data

 __IHDP__: the Infant Health and Development Program (IHDP) is a randomized controlled study designed to evaluate the effect of home visit from specialist doctors on the cognitive test scores of premature infants.
 It is generated via the npci package [`https://github.com/vdorie/npci`](https://github.com/vdorie/npci) (setting A).
 For convenience, we adopted the one available for download at [https://www.fredjo.com/](https://www.fredjo.com/), which is composed by 1000 repetitions of the experiment, where each one contains 747 observations.
 We average over 1000 train/validation/test splits with ratios 70/20/10.

-__Jobs__: The study by LaLonde (1986) is a widely used benchmark in the causal inference community, where the treatment is job training and the outcomes are income and employment status after training.
-The study includes 8 covariates such as age and education, as well as previous earnings.
-We construct a binary classification task where the goal is to predict unemployment, using the feature set of Dehejia & Wahba (2002).
-Following Shalit et al. (2017b), we use the LaLonde experimental sample (297 treated, 425 control) and the PSID comparison group (2490 control).
-We average over 10 train/validation/test splits with ratios 62/18/20.
-The dataset is available for download at [https://www.fredjo.com/](https://www.fredjo.com/).

 We recommend to store datasets into folders like ```datasets/IHDP```, e.g.